 Evergreen, Edible fruit, Trees, Decorative fruit or berries

-Originally hybrids between oranges and pummelos, grapefruit trees can reach 25–30 ft. tall (most are shorter), with large, dark green leaves.
+Originally hybrids between oranges and pummelos, grapefruit trees can reach to 25–30 ft. tall (most are shorter), with large, dark green leaves.
 True grapefruit needs heat for sweet-tart fruit; it’s best in Florida, south Texas, and the desert, where fruit ripens in 9 months (can take a year or longer where there’s less heat).
 Vigorous grower.
-Intermediate in cold resistance.'Dwarf Redblush'
+Intermediate in cold resistance.‘Cocktail’

-Trees grow 25—30 ft. tall with large, glossy green leaves and large (5-in.), sweet-tart, yellow fruit with red flesh that fades first to pink, then buff by the end of the season.‘Oroblanco’
+Trees grow to 10–12 ft. tall with large, glossy green leaves and large (5-in.), sweet-tart, yellow fruit with red flesh that fades first to pink, then buff by the end of the season.‘Oroblanco’

 Sister fruit to ‘Melogold’, with sweeter seedless white flesh.
 Has same low-heat requirement but is smaller and thicker skinned.‘Redblush’ (‘Ruby’, ‘Ruby Red’)